Shipping to Canada

 It is one of the most educated countries in the world and its educational system is hard to beat.
-English and French are the mother tongues, so communication will not be a problem.
+English and French are the mother tongues, so communication will not be a problem in most states.

 If you are looking to move to Canada on an independent visa, you will need to see if you are eligible through the points-based system.
 In 2003, Canada changed their points system by lowering it from 75 points to 67.
-The points system is the most popular way of immigrating to Canada and considers the following:
+The points system is the most popular way of immigrating to Canada, and it takes into consideration the following:

-• Age – Your age will influence your application when applying for a Canadian Visa.
+Age: Your age will influence your application.
 You can obtain a maximum of 10 points if you are aged between 21-49 years old.

 It is important to state that Visa and work permit requirements can change at short notice.
 It is advisable to contact your respective embassy or consulate for the latest details.

 You can find out more detailed information regarding visa applications from the following web sites: